Okay, so Trump is still going down there in Fort Worth, and he just said, hey, they say I'm not loyal.

 He's taking it to the border.

-Uh and all the brilliant people that are supporting him and so forth, explaining how life works in Palm Beach.
+He's praising Joe Arpaio and all the brilliant people that are supporting him and so forth, explaining how life works in Palm Beach.

-So he's uh even opened a bottle of water, and somehow that was related to Rubio, and he started throwing water all over the stage.
+So he's even opened a bottle of water, and somehow that was related to Rubio, and he started throwing water all over the stage.

-Shaking up the bottle and this is what happens to little chokers in my camera.
+Shaking up the bottle, and this is what happens to little chokers in my camera.

-Shaking the bottle up and bam.
+Shake the bottle up and bam.

 Throw the water all over everything.